Seeking Experts & Families for 2021 Live International Family Dialogues!

 August 15: Work & Economics: How do economic forces affect family health and security?
 Topics might include work and unemployment, workplace safety, automation, income and wealth inequality, economic migration and remittances, work-life balance, etc.

 November 14: Education & Leisure: How do education and leisure time activities influence family health and security?
-Topics might include formal and informal education, leisure patterns and trends, literacy, early childhood education, gender and class inequalities, etc.
+Topics might include formal and informal education, early childhood education, leisure patterns and trends, literacy, media usage, gender and class inequalities, etc.

 For each of the six dialogues, we are aiming to have (A) 1-2 experts who can speak briefly (10 minutes each) and informatively to the topic, and (B) 2-3 families that briefly (5 minutes each) offer their experience on one or more issues.
 The goal here is not to cover everything in depth, but rather to provide a selection of facts, issues and perspectives to help enrich and guide the families’ conversation.

 Those experts and families (two or more members of one family living together) qualified and kindly willing to volunteer to speak on one or more of the above topics can email Learning Life at email@example.com with their resume/CV (in the case of experts), topics they can speak on, and city and country of residence, plus 4-5 times in the coming 1-2 weeks that they are available to meet to learn more.